 The tourists embark on a memorable safari with their guide who points out animals and outstanding features for about two to four hours with a chance to spot 76 mammals including members of the Big 5.
 Visitors to Murchison Falls National Park can opt for either morning or late afternoon game drives.

-Game drives are often carried out following trails like the Buligi, waterfall and Nile delta trails and morning game drives are especially perfect for tracking following fresh trails and observing them as they exit their nests and go out to find food.
+Game drives are often carried out following trails like the Buligi Game Area, Waterfall and Nile delta trails and morning game drives are especially perfect for tracking following fresh trails and observing them as they exit their nests and go out to find food.
 This game drives often kick off early and you can enjoy animals like Hippos, Lions, Leopards, hyenas and several primates.

 While on an afternoon safari in Uganda Murchison Falls, tourists can expect to spot animals gathering around the Nile to quench their thirst amidst the scorching heat while crocodiles wait by the shores to grab a bite or two.
 On this drive, animals like Jackson hartebeests, Antelopes, Kobs, Giraffes, bushbucks and Warthogs are more common.